secretstartups/handbook/sales/field-operations/sales-strategy/projects/index.html.md

 #### Considerations

-As the matching was mostly automatic, it is far from perfect.
-If any issue is identified, please reach out to the Sales Sales Operations team to have it corrected.
+As the matching is primarily automatic, there may be some unexpected discrepancies.
+If any issue is identified, please reach out to the Sales Operations via chatter on the Account team to have it corrected.

 #### Update frequency